 Both even fell apart once given complete creative control, though the exact way it occurred was far different.
 Despite mixed reviews for his Star Wars prequel trilogy, Mr. Lucas was able to reel in his audience.
 Indeed, Revenge of the Sith, the third and final entry ended up being the most profitable.
 Conversely, Mr. Garland worked with a budget far greater than that of Ex Machina and ended up making roughly the same amount of money.
 Exacerbating matters, Annihilation was released around the same time as Black Panther – perhaps the single most acclaimed film in the Marvel Cinematic Universe canon at the time.
 This combination of factors resulted in what was one of the biggest box office bombs of 2018.
 In stark contrast to A24’s propensity to back up any auteur who passed through their ranks, Paramount had no faith in the film at all.
 They actively sabotaged the film’s success by advertising it as little as possible and selling the distribution rights to Netflix to mitigate their own loses.
 To add insult to injury, it wasn’t made available on the streaming service in North America.

 In response to this development, fans immediately considered Annihilation an underrated classic along with being one of the best films of 2018.
-While I can certainly sympathize with Mr. Garland’s plight, I have to say that, despite the fan’s extreme zeal for his work, it doesn’t fare much better than his debut.
+While I can certainly sympathize with Mr. Garland’s plight, I have to say that his sophomore effort doesn’t fare much better than his debut.
 I do give credit to Annihilation for attempting to excise the anti-intellectual undertones of Ex Machina on top of boasting far more ambition.
 This is enough to make it a worthwhile watch for those who consider themselves connoisseurs of the genre.
 I can even envision people who didn’t like Ex Machina finding Annihilation a good effort.

 Unfortunately, for all its ambition, Annihilation ultimately doesn’t escape the creative bankruptcy that defined science fiction in the 2010s.
 Despite many science-fiction pieces getting acclaim during this time, the rampant confirmation bias that dominated contemporary criticism ensured many creators received acclaim for hammering heavy-handed themes into the minds of their viewers rather than exercising their imagination.
 In this case, Annihilation is guilty of espousing the same trite platitudes concerning the supposed self-destructive nature of humankind other science-fiction pieces such as Black Mirror handed out like penny candy at the time.
 Regardless of the amount of vitriol they spat at humankind, it didn’t change the fact that it was an extremely passive way of creating art.
 Those with staying power tend to define the times; those without it tend to be defined by the times.
 Annihilation won’t necessarily lose you if you’re not onboard with its message, but if you find yourself wholly incapable of suffering confrontational zeitgeist of late-2010s filmmaking, you can give it a pass knowing it isn’t worth the investment.